telekom-mms/cmcc-operator/docs/custom-resource.md

 The `milestone` status column shows the creation status of the installation:
 1. `Created`: The initial databases are being created (if requested by `with.databases`)
 2. `DatabasesReady`: The databases are running, all schema s have been created.
-The core management components are being started (CMS, MLS, WFS).
+The core management components are being started (CMS, MLS).
+3. `ContentserverReady`: The Content Management Server and the Master Live Server are running.
+The default passwords are being replaced based on secrets.
-3. `ManagementReady`: The core managment components are running.
+4. `ManagementReady`: The core management components are running.
 All remaining component are being started, including the content import.
-4. `Ready`: The content import has completed, all components are up and running.
+5. `Ready`: The content import has completed, all components are up and running.
-5. `Never`: Special state that will never be reached, can be used on components to define them, but have the operator never create the resources for them.
+6. `Never`: Special state that will never be reached, can be used on components to define them, but have the operator never create the resources for them.

 ## Custom Resource Properties Specification